-So, to meet these parents’ needs, children learn they must reflect the perfect image the narcissist wants to project.
+So, to meet these parents’ needs, children of narcissists learn they must reflect the perfect image the narcissist wants to project.
 They must comply without complaint and fulfill their parent’s wishes.
 If they fail?
 Well, then a whole host of emotional punishments may ensue, not the least of which is a loss of parental affection, neglect, and withdrawal.

 To restore connection, the child of a narcissist learns to perform, put their own needs aside, and cope with unrelenting demands to be as talented, attractive, and charismatic as their parent requires.
 Sometimes, they learn to be invisible so as not to draw the narcissistic parent’s wrath to them.